Oluwa-fade-kemi/DSA-PROJECT-DOCUMENTATION/README.md

 5. Data transformation

 ### Explorative Data Analysis
-EDA contains the task carried out in form of questions and answers about the data, it is attached below;
+EDA contains the task carried out in form of questions and answers about the data, few of them are listed below;

+Case Study 1: Amazon Product Review Analysis Excel-based analysis

+Tasks focus on pricing, ratings, discount patterns, and category insights

+Ends with creating an interactive Excel dashboard

+Case Study 2: Kultra Mega Stores Inventory (SQL) analyzing sales and shipping patterns from 2009–2012

+Goal: advise business decisions based on sales, shipping, and customer behavior

 ### Data Analysis
 Here, queries used in SQL and formulas, tables & dashboard used in Excel for the analyses are included.
 For instance,